claremacrae/RefactoringSamples/README.md

 Or

-1. Click on first else, and select 'Remove redundant code in file'
+1. Click on first else, and select 'Remove redundant code in file' <!-- endInclude -->

 ##### UML before and after